oneofthemani/oneofthemani/README.md

 - 👋 Hi, I’m @oneofthemani.
-I am currently a Management Information Systems student at TUM.
 - 👀 I’m interested in many topics and trying to maintain and expand my knowledge about them.
 - 🌱 I’m currently in a learning path about learning JavaEE (and of course Java), JavaScript, R and Python.
 - 💞️ I’m looking to collaborate on many projects, especially in data science branches.